mytakedotorg/mtdo/DEV_DEEPDIVE.md

 MyTake.org consists of two webapps.

 - one is a stateless nodejs app at `node.mytake.org`, responsible exclusively for generating preview images for social embeds
-- the other is a java app at `mytake.org`, which does everything else
+- the other is a java app at `mytake.org`, using Postgres as the only datastore

-We use cloudflare caching heavily to reduce the load on both servers.
+- both `node.mytake.org` and `mytake.org` use content hashing to allow aggressive cache headers, so that most requests can be served straight from the CloudFlare HTTP cache

 ## Build description